Angel De Cora

-Angel De Cora Dietz (1871–1919) was a Winnebago painter, illustrator, Native American rights advocate, and teacher at Carlisle Indian School.
-She was a well-known Native American artist before World War I.
+Angel De Cora Dietz (1871–1919) was a Ho-Chunk painter, illustrator, Native American rights advocate, and teacher at Carlisle Indian School.
+A member of the Winnebago Tribe of Nebraska, she was a well-known Native American artist before World War I.

 Background

 Angel De Cora, also written Angel DeCora, or Hinook-Mahiwi-Kalinaka (Fleecy Cloud Floating in Place), was born at the Winnebago Agency in Dakota County (now Thurston), Nebraska, on May 3, 1871.
-She was the daughter of David Tall Decora, a Winnebago man with French ancestry and a son of the Little Decorah, a hereditary chief.
+She was the daughter of David Tall Decora, a Ho-Chunk man with French ancestry and a son of the Little Decorah, a hereditary chief.
 Angel was born into the Thunderbird clan.
 Her English and Ho-Chunk names were chosen by a relative who was asked to name her, opened the Bible, and the word "angel" caught her eye.
 Her mother was a member of the influential LaMere family.

 Angel was kidnapped at a young age from the agency and sent to school at the Hampton Agricultural and Industrial School in Hampton, Virginia.
 She would go on to describe how it happened as follows: "A strange white man appeared on the reservation and asked her, through an interpreter, if she would like to ride on a steam car; with six other children, she decided to try it, and when the ride was ended she found herself in Hampton. '[It was] three years later when I returned to my mother' says Angel De Cora.
 'She told me that for months she wept and mourned for me.
-My father and the old chief and his wife had died, and with them, the old Indian life was gone.'"
+My father, the old chief and his wife had died, and with them, the old Indian life was gone.'"

-As granddaughter to the chief of the Winnebago tribe, De Cora existed in a position of influence since "among most plains people, power and cultural knowledge were accumulated by and dispensed through females" (35).
-Although De Cora's mother was French in origin, De Cora would be expected to follow in her grandmothers' footsteps in passing along Winnebago cultural practices.
+As granddaughter to the chief of the Ho-Chunk tribe, De Cora existed in a position of influence since "among most plains people, power and cultural knowledge were accumulated by and dispensed through females" (35).
+Although De Cora's mother was French in origin, De Cora would be expected to follow in her grandmothers' footsteps in passing along Ho-Chunk cultural practices.

 "During the summers we lived on the Reservation, my mother cultivating her garden and my father playing the chief's son.
 During the winter we used to follow the chase away off the Reservation, along rivers and forests.
 My father provided not only for his family then, but his father's also.
 We were always moving camp.
 As a child, my life was ideal.
 In all my childhood I never received a crossword from anyone, but nevertheless, my training was incessant.
 About as early as I can remember, I was lulled to sleep night after night by my father's or grandparent's recital of laws and customs that had regulated the daily life of my grandsires for generations and generations, and in the morning I was awakened by the same counseling.
 Under the influence of such precepts and customs, I acquired the general bearing of a well-counseled Indian child, rather reserved, respectful, and mild in manner."